-The detailed nonlinear auto regressive with exogenous input (NARX) structure used for the considered problem is given in Fig. 2 and the other NARX parameters used for this study are provided in Table 1.
+The detailed NARX structure used for the considered problem is given in Fig. 2 and the other NARX parameters used for this study are provided in Table 1.

 The current output can be predicted as a function of present and past inputs and past outputs as given below, in which Y and X represent the outputs and inputs of the network respectively and K{NN} is a nonlinear ANN function.